jamiedumont/hugo-jamiedumont.co.uk/content/blog/a-caveat-to-consumption-spirals.md

 There’s no point trying to compare them to my old 501s, as they come from two totally different philosophies.
 One is a product, designed to make the company money by selling as many units as the market will suffer and cutting costs wherever possible.
 The other is all about making something the best it can possibly be.
 One is about the price tag and the brand, the other is about craftsmanship and the pursuit of excellence.

-It will sound silly, but I smile every time I put on my Huits.
+It will sound silly, but I smile every time I put on my Hiuts.
 Being able to own and experience a product that someone has put so much time, attention and care into feels like a privilege.

 ## Buying responsibly
 I don’t go to extremes, but I try to maintain a minimalist ethos about my possessions.
 I enjoy the simplicity that comes with a lack of “stuff”, but I don’t treat the items I own as commodities that are readily interchangeable.